 The project office BIOMASS is a collaboration between the Max-Planck Institute for Biogeochemistry, the Microwaves and Radar Institute (DLR-HR) of the the German Aerospace Center (DLR), the Friedrich Schiller University and the Helmholtz-Centre for Environmental Research – UFZ.

 - We synthesize, produce and disseminate relevant information within the German BIOMASS community in our interactive workshops and webinars.

 - We identify gaps and investigate solutions within the context of the BIOMASS mission based on the needs of its community.

-- With our Summer School in 2022 , where we will use eo-college.org to provide the community with new material on P-Band technology, we will educate and maintain the necessary dialogue within the broader context of the BIOMASS mission.
+- With our Summer School in 2022 we trained young researchers on the unique characteristics of P-Band and maintained the necessary dialogue within the broader context of the BIOMASS mission.

 Our project partners Carten Pathe and Christiane Schmullius (FSU) created this visual overview on the Project Office and the BIOMASS mission, which you can download here.